 In this section, we share 7 actionable tips and advice for you to improve the quantity and quality of communication in the workplace.

 When we talk about body language, we are talking about how you present yourself when talking.
 The hand gestures, eye contact, and the tone of your voice, all play a vital role when you are trying to convey a message.

 A relaxed, approachable stance with a friendly tone will encourage everyone to speak to you openly without any hesitation.
-Maintaining eye contact with the person whom you are talking with is also important.
+Maintaining eye contact with the person with whom you are talking is also important.
 It establishes the fact that you are focused on that individual and the conversation.
 It keeps the person engaged in the conversation.